wp-plugins/wp-user-stylesheet-switcher/readme.txt

 If no icon files are specified in the admin settings, the buttons will show the name of the stylesheet.

 If you want to offer the option of desactivating all stylesheets, you have to add an option give a name to that option and specify a an empty css file in the configuration page.
 Then, select that option in the droplist "Option to remove stylesheets".

+= Automatic stylesheet rotation =
+This option offer to possibility to automatically change the stylesheet.
+There are different options (weekday, week, month, year or random)

+The switcher will simply rotate one stylesheet after the other.
+So if you want a different stylesheet for each season, setup 4 different stylesheet options and set the default to the actual season.

+If you don't want any automatic rotation (default), select "none".

 = CSS classes to use =
 * button.wp_user_stylesheet_switcher_button  : for the general buttons aspect